evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/glossary.rst

          A :term:`text file` reads and writes :class:`str` objects.

    bytes-like object
-      An object that supports the :ref:`bufferobjects` and can export a C-:term:`contiguous` buffer.
-This includes all :class:`bytes`, :class:`bytearray`, and :class:`array.array` objects, as well as many common :class:`memoryview` objects.
+      An object that supports the :ref:`bufferobjects`, like :class:`bytes`, :class:`bytearray` or :class:`memoryview`.
 Bytes-like objects can
-      be used for various operations that work with binary data; these include compression, saving to a binary file, and sending over a socket.
+      be used for various operations that expect binary data, such as compression, saving to a binary file or sending over a socket.

-      Some operations need the binary data to be mutable.
-The documentation often refers to these as "read-write bytes-like objects".
-Example mutable buffer objects include :class:`bytearray` and a :class:`memoryview` of a :class:`bytearray`.
+      Some operations need the binary data to be mutable, in which case not all bytes-like objects can apply.
-      Other operations require the binary data to be stored in immutable objects ("read-only bytes-like objects"); examples
-      of these include :class:`bytes` and a :class:`memoryview` of a :class:`bytes` object.

    bytecode
       Python source code is compiled into bytecode, the internal representation